United Nations Sunday

 What is UN Sunday?

 United Nation (UN) Sunday celebrates the work of the United Nations and your Unitarian Universalist (UU) United Nations Office.
 Each year we encourage congregations have a service and/or event to celebrate!
-We create a UN Sunday Resource Packet (PDF, 32 pages) which highlights our suggested theme and provides readings, an RE curriculum, planning timeline and checklist, order of service (including hymns) and more!
+We create a UN Sunday Resource Packet (PDF, 33 pages) which highlights our suggested theme and provides readings, an RE curriculum, planning timeline and checklist, order of service (including hymns) and more!
 Request a materials box by contacting the Envoy Coordinator or download and print out your own materials from our Envoy Resources page.
 Our UN Sunday theme is based on our April Intergenerational Spring Seminar topic.
-Our 2016 theme is The Colors of Inequality: Costs and Consequences.
-Please address economic inequality on local and global scales.
+Our 2017 theme is Arm in Arm: Interfaith Action to Disarm Our Planet.
+Please address disarmament on local and global scales.

-As UN Day is October 24th, we invite you to hold the 2016 service and/or event on October 23rd.
+As UN Day is October 24th, we invite you to hold the 2017 service and/or event on October 22nd.
 If this date in unavailable, try another weekend in October.
-If October is booked, check the UN Sunday Resource Packet for alternate dates or feel free to contact the Envoy Coordinator for alternative dates supportive of the theme.
+If October is booked, check the UN Sunday Resource Packet for alternate dates or feel free to contact the UU-UNO for alternative dates supportive of the theme.

 Learn more about UN Day and how you can celebrate below.